yelghali/prompt-based-tutorial-AKS/README.md

   - How to choose among different AKS solutions for specific scenarios, such as Windows containers, microservices, PCI-DSS compliance, and multiregion deployment?

-## End-to-end developer productivity
- - How does AKS support end-to-end developer productivity and what tools are available to improve the development workflow?

- - What tools and features are available in AKS for debugging, CI/CD, logging, and automated node maintenance?

- - How can I use Visual Studio Code and the Kubernetes extension to develop and debug applications on my AKS cluster?

- - How can I use Azure DevOps or GitHub Actions to implement CI/CD for my applications on AKS?

 ## High availability